bench/Sql2NoSql-Importer/README.md

 Sql2NoSql-Importer
 ==================

-Import Sql (MySQL,Oracle,PostgreSQL) data to NoSQL Systems.
-Mongodb,CouchDB, and Elastic Search systems are currently supported.
+Import Sql data (any JDBC driver such as MySQL, Oracle, PostgreSQL) to a NoSQL database .

+Mongodb, CouchDB, and Elasticsearch are currently supported.

+Data can be imported as bulk to reduce processing time and can be forwarded to multiple elasticsearch nodes.

-This project is a fork from https://code.google.com/p/sql-to-nosql-importer/ project, initialy developed by Sathis Kumar.
+This project was initialy a fork from https://code.google.com/p/sql-to-nosql-importer/ project, developed by Sathis Kumar.

 This version fixes serious memory leaks and add new field types support such as binaries, timestamp stored as integer or long, and more.